sbcshop/Rainy_UHF_HAT_Software/README.md

 - Onboard **Buzzer** and **User** LED to show or add alert for any activity
 - **Programmable Buttons** for adding additional control features
 - **USB Type-C** interface for Rainy UHF module access
-- **Jumper option** to choose between switch mode, so you can use onboard UHF either with Raspberry Pi or direct access with software
+- **Jumper option** to switch mode, so you can use onboard UHF either with Raspberry Pi or direct access with software

 ### Specifications:
 - **Microcontoller**  : Raspberry Pi and compatible Boards